jcsastre/udacity_machine-learning_smartcab/report.md

 <!--2.
 The smartcab never receives a negative reward because now information about-->
 <!--light and other cars is taken into account before executing any action.-->

+<h2>Improve the Q-Learning Driving Agent</h2>

+Now let's tune the values for *learning rate (alpha)*, *the discount factor (gamma)* and the *exploration rate (epsilon)*.
+We will perform many simulations with many combinations of these parameters, and the we will report the results to see what is the best combination.